 We’ll start with what is probably the most popular, well-known beard product:

-If you leave a beard all on its own, it'll get dry and brittle and wispy-looking, and it needs something to moisturize it.
-That's the job of a beard oil—to provide hydration for your beard and the skin beneath it.
+If you leave a beard all on its own, it’ll get dry and brittle and wispy-looking, and it needs something to moisturize it.
+That’s the job of a

 If you think about it, you’d never go weeks without shampooing and moisturizing the hair on your head, but that’s what a lot of guys end up doing with their beards.
 Beard oils can imbue a lot of health into your beard, and while it doesn’t really have much sculpting ability, it’s probably the quickest and easiest way to keep a beard looking good.